input-output-hk/marlowe/docs/marlowe-plutus.md

 To implement Marlowe contracts we use the PlutusTx compiler, which compiles Haskell code into serialized Plutus Core code, to create a Cardano _validator script_ that ensures the correct execution of the contract.
 This form of implementation relies on the extensions to the UTxO model that are described in [this overview](https://github.com/input-output-hk/plutus/blob/master/docs/extended-utxo/README.md).

 Marlowe contract execution on the blockchain consists of a chain of transactions where, at each stage, the remaining contract and its state are passed through the _data script_, and actions and inputs (i.e. _choices_ and _oracle_ values) are passed as _redeemer scripts_.
-Each step in contract execution is a transaction that spends a Marlowe contract script output by providing a valid input in a redeemer script, and produces a transaction output with a Marlowe contract as continuation (remaining contract).
+Each step in contract execution is a transaction that spends a Marlowe contract script output by providing a valid input in a redeemer script, and produces a transaction output with a Marlowe contract as continuation (remaining contract) in addition to other inputs and outputs.

 ## Design space